vondruska/home-automation/README.md

 There is a decent amount of home automation running at the Vondruska house.
 This repo has an overview of all of it and (eventually) includes the `docker-compose.yaml` which brings it up.

-I use GitLab for my Git repositories.
-I'm also replicating my public repos onto GitHub for seemingly obvious reasons.
+I use GitLab CI to build and deploy as needed.

 ## Golden Rule / Driver